riadgit/flight-tickets-app-flutter-bloc/README.md

 A Flight Tickets App with Flutter, BLoC Pattern, Firebase Database.

-As this is a fluuter app, This app can be exported to both Android and IOS.
+As this is a flutter app, This app can be exported to both Android and IOS.

 ## Screenshots
 <table style={border:"none"}><tr>